Understanding and Setting Up Affiliate Offers

 When setting up a new creative, select the different offers (one or more) you want to associate that creative with.
 There are several different creative types, including Files, Image Banners, Flash Banners, HTML Ads, Text Links and Email Creatives.

 - Files: this is often a catch all; you’ll notice that many of the specific file types are categorized below.
-If your file type isn’t supported when uploading a creative, contact your Account Manager for support.
+If your file type isn’t supported when uploading a creative, contact your Customer Success Manager for support.

 - Image Banners: these are standard images files, their formats include; .gif, .jpg, .jpeg, and .png.
 Often times these file types get an HTML href link wrapped around them when generating tracking codes.